hexpm/hexpm/lib/hexpm_web/templates/blog/020-hex-v24-released.html.md

 As you may have noticed, the hex.pm website has a new look.
 Package pages now show the README directly, package search results show more information at a glance, and the dashboard has been reworked.
 Thanks to [Paulo Valim](https://www.linkedin.com/in/paulo-valim/) for implementing the new design.

-### Upgrading

-Install the latest version of Hex by running `mix local.hex`.
 For a full list of changes check the [release notes](https://github.com/hexpm/hex/releases/tag/v2.4.0).